St Johns Bush

-St Johns Bush is a reserve in East Auckland in New Zealand.
+St Johns Bush is a reserve in central Auckland in New Zealand.
 It is situated in a small valley near the larger Kepa Bush Reserve.
 It is named after the nearby suburb St Johns.

 Flora and fauna

-Flora and fauna inside the reserve include a large kauri tree which is almost in the middle of the reserve.
-Other trees include kanuka, karaka, kowhai, pohutukawa and rimu.
+Flora and fauna inside the reserve include a large kauri tree which is almost in the middle of the reserve, estimated to be around 150 years old.
+Other trees include kānuka, karaka, kōwhai, pōhutukawa and rimu.

 A small wetland system that runs through the reserve is home to longfin eel.
 Whitebait and freshwater bivalves are also present.

-The native birds of the reserve include tui, New Zealand pigeons, grey warblers, silvereyes and New Zealand fantails.
+The native birds of the reserve include tūī, New Zealand pigeons, grey warblers, silvereyes and New Zealand fantails.
 Introduced species including eastern rosella and Australian magpies are occasionally seen.

-Kaka sometimes stop off at St Johns Bush on their way to the Whangaparaoa Peninsula on the North Shore.
+Kākā sometimes stop off at St Johns Bush on their way to the Whangaparāoa Peninsula on the North Shore.
 Kaka feed off berries and fruit.

 History

-St Johns Bush was made into a reserve almost immediately after the surrounding bush was farmed.
+St Johns Bush was set aside as a reserve by Bishop George Selwyn and his wife Sarah in the mid-19th Century.
 In 1994 Auckland Council initiated a plan to rezone a considerable part of St Johns Bush.
 Forest & Bird became involved and this was ceased.
 In 2000 Auckland Council acquired St Johns Bush.
 In 2004 Auckland Council purchased another hectare of land.